 The next step is to locate the plugin causing the issue.
 To do this, activate each plugin (reloading the page after each activation) until you see the error.
 The plugin activated just before the error occurred is the root cause of your issue.

 If you do not have access to your dashboard, then you have to disable plugins manually.
 To do this, access your site files using an FTP client like FileZilla.
 Don’t know how to use FTP?
 Checkout this video: How to use FTP.

-With your site files loaded on the right pane of FileZilla, locate the folder containing your WordPress files and open it.
+With your site files loaded in file manager, on the right panel of FileZilla, locate the folder containing your installed WordPress files and open it.
 Within this folder, locate and open the ‘wp-content’ folder.
 Now scroll to find your ‘plugins’ folder, right click on it, and select “Rename”.

 Change the name of the plugin folder (to something like plugins_disabled) so WordPress no longer reads any plugins.